When Allowed Which Of The Following Is An Appropriate

 • Individual Differences: Personal values, beliefs, and sensitivities play a significant role in how someone perceives appropriateness.

-Therefore, the key to navigating social situations successfully lies in developing your awareness and adaptability.
+Which means, the key to navigating social situations successfully lies in developing your awareness and adaptability.
 It's about actively observing the situation, considering the potential impact of your actions, and adjusting your behavior accordingly.

 Scenarios and Examples of Appropriate Behavior